-Mount Wellington is a high mountain peak at an elevation of 1.265m (4,150ft) above the sea level, located in the southeast coastal region of Tasmania.
+Mount Wellington is a high mountain peak at an elevation of 1,265m (4,150ft) above sea level, located in the southeast coastal region of Tasmania.
 It’s said to be the highest and busiest sealed alpine road in the country.

 Can you drive to the summit of Mt Wellington?

-Located near the city of Hobart, the road to the summit, also known as Kunanyi, is totally sealed.
+The road to the summit, also known as Kunanyi, is totally sealed.
 It’s called Pinnacle Road (C616) and was completed in 1937.
-The drive is part of the experience a little scary for those with a fear of heights, there is not much walking as you can drive right to the top.
+The drive is part of the experience, a little scary for those with a fear of heights, there is not much walking as you can drive right to the top.
 It is narrow with steep embankments.